Next to Lead

 - Development of association volunteer and professional leadership skills

-- Voice on the topics affecting women in the workplace and the profession
+- Platform for dialogue on topics affecting women in the workplace and the profession

-- Special recognition at Women’s Leadership Summit and AIA Conference on Architecture & Design
+- Special recognition at Women’s Leadership Summit and the AIA Conference on Architecture & Design

 - Exclusive networking and mentorship opportunities